Enlarged Breasts in Men (Gynecomastia)

 Gynecomastia may be caused by chronic conditions such as:

-Use of certain drugs may also lead to enlarged breasts in men.
+The use of certain drugs may also lead to enlarged breasts in men.
 For example:

 • CaroSpir (spironolactone), a heart medication